The top names for the first Dawg Night ever?

 DeBell and former offensive line coach Stacy Searles took a photo looking into the camera of an Atlanta Journal-Constitution reporter's camera.
 The image was run online, and Georgia (itself) found the image a violation of NCAA Bylaw 13.10.1: "Presence of Media During Recruiting Contact."

 Media are now excused from recruiting events at Georgia 15 minutes before the end of the event seemingly in order to avoid another NCAA photo snafu.
-Georgia continues to be the only school that employs this practice.
+Georgia is the only school, which currently employs this practice.

 Nonetheless, Dawg Night 2010 was easily the most successful during the three-year run of the event.
 12 players who eventually signed with the Bulldogs were in Athens that night.
 Two more players, C.J.
 Curry and Quayvon Hicks have also committed to the Bulldogs.
 In terms of conversion if the Bulldogs can pull in a recruiting load the likes of which they hosted at Dawg Night 2010 they will never lack for talent.